-The respiratory signs of Disease: Abnormal modifications of the normal respiratory sounds :-- Increased vesicular murmur--Diminished vesicular murmur-Suppressed respiratory sound-Bronchial or tubular respiration-Broncho-vesicular respiration-Cavernous respiration-Broncho-cavernous respiration - Vesiculo-cavernous respiration-Amphoric respiration-Shortened inspiration-Prolonged expiration -Interrupted respiration.
-Adventitious respiratory sounds or râles.
-Laryngeal or tracheal râles-Moist bronchial râles, coarse, fine, and subcrepitant-Vesicular or crepitant râle-Cavernous or gurgling râle -Pleural friction râles, metallic tinkling and splashing-Indeterminate râles.
-The vocal signs of disease : Bronchophony-Whispering bronchophony-Ægophony-Increased vocal resonance - Increased bronchial whisper-Cavernous whisper-Pectoriloguy-Amphoric voice or echo-Diminished and suppressed vocal resonance-Diminished and suppressed vocal fremitus-Metallic tinkling.
-Signs obtained by acts of coughing or tussive sounds.
+The respiratory signs of disease:-Abnormal modifications of the normal respiratory sounds:-Increased vesicular murmur-Diminished vesicular murmur-Suppressed respiratory sound-Bronchial or tubular respiration-Broncho-vesicular respiration-Cavernous respiration-Broncho-cavernous respiration-Amphoric respiration-Shortened inspiration-Prolonged expiration-Interrupted respiration.
+Adventitious respiratory sounds or rales:-Laryngeal and tracheal rales-Moist bronchial rales, coarse, fine, and subcrepitant-Vesicular or crepitant rale-Cavernous or gurgling rale-Pleural friction rales, metallic tinkling and splashing.
+Indeterminate rales-The vocal signs of disease:-Bronchophony-Whispering bronchophony-Ægophony-Increased vocal resonance-Increased bronchial whisper-Cavernous whisper-Pectoriloquy-Amphoric voice or echo-Diminished and suppressed vocal resonance-Diminished and suppressed vocal fremitis-Metallic tinkling.
+Signs obtained by acts of coughing or tussive signs.

-THE importance of becoming perfectly familiar with the signs of health before entering upon the study of morbid signs, cannot be too strongly enforced.
+The importance of becoming perfectly familiar with the signs of health before entering upon the study of morbid signs, cannot be too strongly enforced.
 The auscultatory signs of disease, which are to be considered in this chapter, should not be studied until the student has made himself complete master of all the characters belonging to the normal signs obtained by auscultation.